Download the Science Plan (PDF): Polar Science in Switzerland – Proposed priorities for the Swiss Polar Institute SPI up to 2025 and beyond.

 For more information on the reactions of the authors of the science plan to the inputs submitted in the context of the consultation of February 2019, we invite you to have a look at the following table (xslx): Science Plan consultation – comments and responses.
 It provides an anonymised overview of all the submitted comments, outlines why certain propositions have been rejected and lists inputs that have been incorporated in the revised document.

 Call for Ideas 2017-2018

-A look at the distribution of the submitted ideas (see chart below) among the different Swiss research Institutions shows that the call was not met everywhere with the same interest, even though scientists from as much as 11 different institutions have participated to the call.
+A look at the distribution of the submitted ideas (see chart below) among the different Swiss research institutions shows that the call was not met everywhere with the same interest, even though scientists from as many as 11 different institutions have participated in the call.
 Scientists from the region of Zurich for instance (UZH and ETHZ together) are strongly represented.
 In total, they submitted 21 ideas, which is almost half of the submissions, while most of the other research institutions are only represented by a few ideas.
 Four ideas are joint ventures undertaken together by two research actors.